Faisal Ibrahim

-Faisal Ibrahim Suleiman is a retired Jordanian footballer of Palestinian origin.
+Faisal Ibrahim Suleiman is a Jordanian retired footballer.

 International career

 An international friendly match between was played between Jordan and Iraq on 16 September 2010 in Amman at the King Abdullah Stadium to mark Faisal's retirement, which resulted in a 4–1 victory for Jordan.
 After playing the first few minutes of the match, Faisal gave the captain armband to his teammate Hassouneh Al-Sheikh as well as his #16 jersey shirt to his younger teammate Basem Fat'hi.